Site icon eCommerce Blog on Running an Online Marketplace

 Electrify Your Last Mile Delivery

-The last mile delivery is vital in your supply chain.
+The last mile delivery is vital in your supply chain sustainability.
 By partnering with shipping and fulfillment partners who share your goals of helping the environment by ensuring sustainable shipping, you can significantly cut carbon emissions.

 All the major carriers have environmentally-conscious solutions you can use that ensure the transportation means used to complete your shipping is clean.
 From FedEx to USPS, they’re all involved in programs designed to reduce the effects shipping has on the environment.